 Disclaimer: I am not a doctor and this is not medical advice.
 The information in this post cannot be used to treat or diagnose any disease.

-I first want to preface that from the time I was diagnosed in 2010 until now, I have been continuously searching for new interventions to try (see this post to read about 24 of them).
+I first want to preface that from the time I was diagnosed in 2010 until now, I have been continuously searching for new interventions to try.

 So, really, I expect to see my thyroid antibodies trending downwards over the years.
 My knowledge of what works for ME continues to grow and I am healthier each year as a result.

 The plan I’m going to outline in this post is the management plan I used for about 2-3 years to keep my antibodies low and stable, until I found a few more things that eventually eliminated them all together and put my Hashimoto’s into full remission.
 Aside from taking thyroid medication, I still follow this plan, but with a few additions/tweaks I talk about in the next post of this series.

 Due to the years of constant and unaddressed bombardment on my thyroid, I am dealing with some damage.
 I still need thyroid hormone supplementation, though it is less than I needed before.

 You may be surprised to hear that my goal has never been to stop using thyroid medication (of course, it would be welcomed).

 Instead, my focus is supplementing with what my body needs but can’t produce.
 Right now, it definitely needs extra support so that the rest of me can thrive.

 Currently, I use Westhroid Pure natural dessicated thyroid and I love it.
 It is pure and clean, with only 2 inactive ingredients.